-Other fee income from investment sources, includes annual fees and monitoring fees from our portfolio investments and are included in other income from non-control/non-affiliate investments and other income from affiliate investments.
-Income from such sources for the years ended December 31, 2020, 2019 and 2018 was \$27,152, \$26,421 and \$44,872, respectively.
+Other fee income from investment sources, can include loan fees, annual fees or monitoring fees from our portfolio investments and are included in other income from noncontrol/non-affiliate investments and other income from affiliate investments.
+Income from such sources for the years ended December 31, 2021, 2020 and 2019 was \$24,060, \$27,152 and \$26,421, respectively.

 Other income from non-investment sources is generally comprised of interest income earned on cash in the Company's bank account.
 For the year ended December 31, 2020, \$86,920 of the other income from non-investment sources resulted from the reversal of previously accrued valuation fees.
-However, for the year ended December 31, 2018, the Company entered into a confidential settlement agreement effective November 27, 2018 with a former vendor/provider of services in which the Company received \$1,294,754 on December 4, 2018, which is included in Other Income from non-investment sources.